vowstar/k210-linux-nommu/linux-kernel/Documentation/driver-api/gpio/driver.rst

 typically be called in the .irq_disable() and .irq_enable() callbacks from the irqchip.

-When using the gpiolib irqchip helpers, these callbacks are automatically assigned.
+When IRQCHIP_IMMUTABLE is not advertised by the irqchip, these callbacks are automatically assigned.
+This behaviour is deprecated and on its way to be removed from the kernel.

 Real-Time compliance for GPIO IRQ chips